boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-rate-policy-discovery.md

 Networks that advertize NLRPs are likely to maintain the policing in place within the network because of the trust model (hosts are not considered as trusted devices).
 Per-subscriber rate-limit policies are generally recommended to protect nodes against Denial of Service (DoS) attacks (e.g., {{Section 9.3 of ?RFC8803}} or {{Section 8 of ?I-D.ietf-masque-quic-proxy}}).
 Discussion about conditions under which such a trust model can be relaxed is out of scope of this document.

 This document does not assume nor preclude that other mechanisms, e.g., Low Latency, Low Loss, and Scalable Throughput (L4S) {{?RFC9330}}, are enabled in a bottleneck link.
-The reader may refer to {{sec-alt}} for a list of relevant mechanisms.
+The reader may refer to I-D.brw-scone-manageability for a list of relevant mechanisms.
 Whether these mechanism as alternative or complementary to explicit host/network signals is to be further assessed.

-## Design Motivation & Rationale

 The main motivations for the use of ND for such a discovery are listed in {{Section 3 of ?RFC8781}}: